yankeeinlondon/ta/docs/commands/source.md

 ### `-v, --verbose`

-Show individual success messages for each file without errors.
+Show individual success messages for each file without errors and display the glob pattern being used.

 **Without verbose:**

 ```
+Analyzing 14 files...

 - ✅ no type errors found across 14 files
 ```

 **With verbose:**

 ```
+Using glob pattern: {src,scripts}/**/*.{ts,tsx}
+Analyzing 14 files...

 - ✅ ./src/api.ts has no type errors
 - ✅ ./src/network.ts has no type errors
 - ✅ ./src/types.ts has no type errors